viamrobotics/docs/docs/services/motion/_index.md

 {{% alert title="Note" color="note" %}} <a id="move-vs-movetoposition">

-If this method is called with an arm that uses Viam’s motion planning on the backend, then this method is equivalent to using `robot.TransformPose` to transform the destination into the frame of the arm, and then calling [`MoveToPosition`](/components/arm/#movetoposition) on the arm directly.
+If you call this method on an arm that uses Viam’s motion planning on the backend, then this method is equivalent to using `robot.TransformPose` to transform the destination into the frame of the arm, and then calling [`MoveToPosition`](/components/arm/#movetoposition) on the arm directly.
 Note that `arm.MoveToPosition` does not use `world_state`, so collision checking and obstacle avoidance *will not* be performed.

 If you need collision checking and obstacle avoidance, use [`Move`](#move).